afspeirs/SimplePanel/README.md

 ```

 Known issues:
-* The weather skin will display odd characters, instead of the degree symbol (°), if not saved in ANSI format.
+* The weather skin will display odd characters, instead of the degree symbol (°), if not saved in ANSI (Windows 1252) format.